 AI Ethics Alignment Problems: Why They Matter

-At its core, AI ethics alignment problems refer to the difficulty in ensuring that an AI system’s goals, values, and behaviors are in sync with human intentions and ethical principles.
+At its core, AI ethics alignment refers to the difficulty in ensuring that an AI system’s goals, values, and behaviors are in sync with human intentions and ethical principles.
 When AI systems pursue objectives that aren’t perfectly aligned with our desired outcomes, even with good intentions, they can lead to unexpected and undesirable results.

 Table of Contents